-Step 1: Right-click on ‘My Computer’ and select properties.
+At first, you need to right-click on ‘My Computer’ and select properties.

-Step 2: Go to ‘Advanced system settings’ from the right pane of the system window.
+Now go to ‘Advanced system settings’ from the right pane of the system window.

-Step 3: The ‘System Properties’ window will open.
+The ‘System Properties’ window will open.
 Go to ‘Advanced‘ tab and click on ‘Environment Variables..‘.

-Step 4: Now we have to add JDK home path under ‘User variables’ and JDK bin path in the section ‘System Variables‘.
+Now we have to add JDK home path under ‘User variables’ and JDK bin path in the section ‘System Variables‘.